Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Acknowledgments

-We would like to thank Tania Robens for useful comments and discussions during the mini-workshop on ``HHH and other extended scalar sector signatures'' at the Ruđer Bošković Institute, Zagreb, Croatia, in July 2024.
+We would like to thank Tania Robens for useful comments and discussions during the mini-workshop on ``HHH and other extended scalar sector signatures'' at the Ru\dj er Bo\v{s}kovi\'{c} Institute, Zagreb, Croatia, in July 2024, and beyond.
 We would also like to thank Ian Lewis for useful discussions during the ``Extended Scalar Sectors From All Angles'' workshop at CERN, in October 2024.
 A.P. acknowledges support by the National Science Foundation under Grant No.\ PHY 2210161.
-G.T.X. received support for this project from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 945422.
-This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257.
+G.T.X. received support for this project from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 945422.
+This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), under grant 396021762 - TRR 257.
+We acknowledge the usage of the Siegen OMNI cluster, where the parallel computing calculations corresponding to this project were performed.